kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md.md

-Title: "Frontend Masters Workshop: React Native Recap"
+Title: "Building a TypeDoc-powered Gatsby Documentation Site"
-Published: 2020-03-06 21:20:00 -0500
+Published: 2020-05-23 9:00:00 -0500
-Lead: "I attended the Frontend Masters workshop on React Native with Kadi Kraman and here's what I learned"
+Lead: "We recently migrated our user-facing documentation to Gatsby and it's still powered by TypeDoc "
 Tags:
 - React Native
 - React